 Fork pseudostates split an incoming Transition into two or more Transitions, terminating in Vertices in orthogonal Regions of a Composite State.
-The Transitions outgoing from a Fork pseudostate cannot have a guard or a trigger, and the effect behaviors of the individual outgoing Transitions are, at least conceptually, executed concurrently with each other.
+The Transitions outgoing from a Fork pseudostate cannot have a guard or a trigger, and the Effect behaviors of the individual outgoing Transitions are, at least conceptually, executed concurrently.